Death of Juliana Marins

-Juliana de Souza Pereira Marins (1998 or 1999 – 24 June 2025) was a Brazilian publicist and solo traveller who was making a journey across Southeast Asia.
+Juliana de Souza Pereira Marins (24 August 1998 – 24 June 2025) was a Brazilian publicist and solo traveller who was making a journey across Southeast Asia.
 Living in Niterói, in the state of Rio de Janeiro, Marins was on an extended backpacking trip through countries such as the Philippines, Vietnam, Thailand, and Indonesia when she went missing on 21 June 2025 during a hike on Mount Rinjani, a volcano on the island of Lombok, Indonesia.
 Her death, confirmed three days later, received widespread media coverage in both Brazil and Indonesia.

 Background

 Mount Rinjani is Indonesia's second-highest volcano and a popular but challenging trekking destination.
 Ascents typically require two to four days and demand a high level of physical fitness, proper equipment and professional guidance.
 The region is known for its steep, narrow paths and unpredictable weather, and has been the site of other accidents involving tourists.

 Disappearance

 On 21 June 2025, Marins went missing while hiking on Mount Rinjani, an active Indonesian volcano with an elevation of 3,726 metres (12,224 ft.).
 According to her family, Marins suffered from fatigue and asked to rest.
-She was left alone for more than an hour, having then slipped, falling about 300 metres below the main path.
+She was left alone for more than an hour, and then slipped, falling about 300 metres below the main path.

 Later that day, drone footage captured by other hikers revealed her location on a slope below the main trail.
 The footage confirmed that she was alive and conscious after her initial fall.
 Due to the rugged terrain, dense fog and low temperatures, emergency crews were initially unable to reach her.